outfox/fennecs/www/docs/Concepts.md

 ### [Links](Link.md) are Components backed by an [Object Target](Queries/Matching.md#match-targets).
 Group Entities logically and in memory by linking them to shared data, like a physics world.

+### Streams expose *fast* Iteration, Structural Change, and SIMD Ops
+Efficiently and safely [add](Queries/CRUD.md), [remove](Queries/CRUD.md), or [modify](Queries/SIMD.md) components in bulk - even entire [memory blocks](Queries/Stream.Raw.md).

-### Runners let you pass [uniform](Queries/Stream.For.md#uniforms-shmuniforms) data to your Workloads.
+### Runners let you pass [uniform](Queries/Stream.For.md#uniforms-shmuniforms) data to those Workloads.
 A tiny tidbit that streamlines the process of passing data into a job or run.

-### Queries expose *fast* Structural Change, SIMD, and Memory Ops
-Efficiently and safely [add](Queries/CRUD.md), [remove](Queries/CRUD.md), or [modify](Queries/SIMD.md) components in bulk - even entire [memory blocks](Queries/Stream.Raw.md).

 ### Worlds and Queries are `IEnumerable<Entity>`.
 It's amazing to be able to every now and then just LINQ it up and <u>*be done*</u> somewhere.

 ### There are no formalized Systems.
-You have a higher degree of freedom when and how to interact with Queries.
+You have a higher degree of freedom when and how to interact with Queries and Stream Views.

 ### There is no formalized Scheduler.
 Parallel Jobs execute synchronously, as fast as possible.
 Runners are invokable anytime, anywhere.